Blog

 Jasmine De Guzman

-This is a guest blog post by Jasmine de Guzman, Manager of Revenue Marketing at Monsido - an Optimere brand.
-Monsido is a SaaS company focused on web governance and accessibility compliance.
-LRS Web Solutions has partnered with Monsido since 2019 to improve web accessibility, and improve website management and redesign processes.
+This is a guest blog post by Jasmine de Guzman, Manager of Revenue Marketing at Acquia Optimize - an Optimere brand.
+Acquia Optimize is a SaaS company focused on web governance and accessibility compliance.
+LRS Web Solutions has partnered with Acquia Optimize since 2019 to improve web accessibility, and improve website management and redesign processes.

 Read Post about Why 2022 is The Year to Address Website Accessibility